ybgskr12/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.